-“Two beautifully restored cottages for self-catering, set in terraced gardens with a pool, in a quiet hamlet of northern Kefalonia (sleeping 2-6)”
+“Two beautifully restored cottages for self-catering, set in terraced gardens with a pool apiece, in a quiet hamlet of northern Kefalonia (sleeping 2-8)”

 Lime Cottage is the larger of the two.
 You enter into an open-plan kitchen and living room, with white-and-grey flecked marble floors and a whitewashed wooden pitched ceiling.
 A cool, light and airy space, it combines modern cooking facilities with a boxy white sofa, armchair and flat-screen TV.
 There are 2 big white metal fisherman’s lamps, as well as spotlights, and an old-fashioned wood-burning stove, making it atmospheric after dark.

 Lime's master bedroom has exposed stone walls with a wooden floor, a white wrought-iron double bed and French doors opening onto a small balcony with views across the fields towards the sea.
 The other bedroom (double or twin) is rather basic though nice, with one exposed stone wall.
-There's also a white wooden mezzanine level above the living room with a sofabed, meaning that Lime can in theory sleep 6, though I think it would be a little crowded.
-All guests share a white-and-grey marble bathroom with a big walk-in rain shower.
+A new extension provides a third double bedroom with ensuite bath/shower room.
+There's also a white wooden mezzanine level above the living room with a sofa bed for kids, meaning that Lime can in theory sleep 8.
+The family white-and-grey marble bathroom has a big walk-in rain shower.

-Charming Fig Cottage sleeps 2 and is ideal for a romantic escape.
+Charming Fig Cottage sleeps 2-4 and is ideal for a romantic escape.
 You get an open-plan kitchen and living area - again with marble floors and a whitewashed wooden pitched ceiling - which opens onto a lovely stone terrace with sea views.
 From the kitchen, marble steps lead up to the sleeping area with its wrought-iron double bed (so you might not want to cook pungent dinners before bedtime!), and a shower bathroom.
 There's also a double sofabed in the lounge if you're travelling with a child or 2, though this might make it a bit of a squeeze.
-Note that there are a couple fewer mod cons than in Lime (no CD player or central heating).
+Note that there are fewer mod cons than in Lime (such as no central heating).

 In Lime Cottage, the open-plan kitchen is fully equipped with a cooker, big fridge/freezer with an ice maker (so you can even make cocktails!), kettle, toaster, microwave and oven, espresso machine and dishwasher, plus a wealth of pots and pans, crockery and glasses.
 There's a table in the kitchen, but you'll probably want to dine alfresco - Lime has a lovely outdoor eating space with a long wooden table, two wicker armchairs, and bench seating with cushions.
 It’s a fine spot for breakfast, with the sea merging into the sky in the distance, and you also get sublime sunsets.

 In Fig Cottage there's a similar but smaller open-plan kitchen, with slightly less fancy equipment (no dishwasher, sandwich toaster, ice maker or coffee machine), and a 2-ring hob.
 The living space opens onto a small stone terrace with sea views and a table and benches for eating out.
-There are plans to build a private barbecue area for each cottage, but meantime there's a shared barbecue you can use.
+There's a shared barbecue you can use.

 For food shopping, there’s a mini-market in the village (a 5-minute walk uphill), 2 small grocery stores in Magganos (a 10-15-minute walk), plus 2 well-stocked supermarkets in Fiskardo (5 minutes by car or a 30-minute walk).
 A shopping service is also available if requested at least a week in advance of your stay.